michaelsboost/Myrrord/README.md

 # Myrrord
-Convert any website to a native Windows, Linux, or Mac OS X desktop application.
+Convert any website to a native Windows, Linux, Mac, or Chrome desktop application.

 ### Version
 1.0.2